-Since their discovery a century ago^1 , Taylor-Couette (TC) flow, i.e. flow between rotating concentric cylinders2, continues to be the most prominent benchmark case for flow stability.
+Since the discovery of secondary flows a century ago,1 Taylor- Couette (TC) flow, i.e., flow between rotating concentric cylinders,2 continues to be the most prominent benchmark case for flow stability.
 This is due to its distinctive complex flow fields in the form of uniquely rich supercritical flow patterns beyond the limit of laminar Couette flow.
-This has triggered a broad spectrum of experimental and theoretical studies on analyzing emerging flow patterns and their stability in both Newtonian and rheologically complex fluids3-10.
-Elucidating the spatio-temporal features of supercritical flow translations is not only important to explain fundamental nature of nonlinear dynamical systems, but is also relevant to predicting the impact of flow translations and instabilities on the transport phenomena present in technological applications such as chemical reactions11-13, drilling14, filtration devices^{15,16}, the shearing process of proteins17-19 and others^{9,20,21}.

-The TC flow of Newtonian fluids has been broadly investigated, with a rotating inner cylinder while the outer cylinder is kept stationary, being the most studied configuration.
-The onset of different flow patterns has been determined both theoretically and experimentally in terms of the Reynolds (Re) and / or Taylor (Ta) numbers.
-Re quantifies for the ratio of inertial to viscous forces, with the Ta number being a modified version of Re, $Ta \propto Re^2$ to account for centrifugal (quasi) forces versus viscous forces^{3,22-25}.
-The spatio-temporal fingerprints of flow transitions are commonly expressed in terms of their spectral dynamics, i.e. the characteristic temporal (frequency, f = f(Re)) and spatial (wavenumber, $\kappa = \kappa(Re)$) periodicities of the patterns.
+This has triggered a broad spectrum of experimental and theoretical studies on analyzing emerging flow patterns and their stability in both Newtonian and rheologically complex fluids.^{3-10} Elucidating the spatiotemporal features of supercritical flow translations is not only important to explain fundamental nature of nonlinear dynamical systems, but is also relevant to predicting the impact of flow translations and instabilities on the transport phenomena present in technological applications, such as chemical reactions,^{11-13} drilling,14 filtration devices,^{15,16} the shearing process of proteins,^{17-19} and others.^{9,20} the ratio of inertial to viscous forces, with the Ta number being a modified version of Re, $Ta \propto Re^2$ to account for centrifugal (quasi) forces vs viscous forces.^{3,21-24} The spatiotemporal fingerprints of flow transitions are commonly expressed in terms of their spectral dynamics, i.e., the characteristic temporal [frequency, f = f(Re)] and spatial [wavenumber, $\kappa = \kappa(Re)$] periodicities of the patterns.
 Thus, with increasing Re the flow transitions from laminar Couette flow (LCF) to time-invariant axisymmetric counter-rotating toroidal vortices, a flow pattern known as Taylor vortex flow (TVF).
-While all flow patterns have one characteristic wavenumber that tends to decrease with increasing Re, the number of the characteristic frequencies of supercritical flow patterns can be as high as 2 and can include broadband background noise due to either successive merging and splitting of vortices or turbulent effects induced on the visualization particles within the vortices.^{3,22,24,26-28}
+While all flow patterns have one characteristic wavenumber that tends to decrease with increasing Re, the number of the characteristic frequencies of supercritical flow patterns can be as high as 2 and can include broadband background noise due to either successive merging and splitting of vortices or turbulent effects induced on the visualization particles within the vortices.^{3,21,23,25-27}